BurlingtonCodeAcademy/webdev-prework/project_1_fortune_teller.md

 ## Description

 In this project, you will be creating a browser-based "fortune teller" application that asks the user 3 questions and, based on the user's response, tells their fortune.
+The requirements for this project will be provided in *given-when-then* format

 <!-- Copy and Paste Me -->